vishoo7/CarND-MPC-Project/README.md

 ## Rubric talking points

+Note: The lecture videos, the lecture quiz and the QA videos heavily influenced my work.

 * Student describes their model in detail.
 This includes the state, actuators and update equations.

 Here is the model that I used: